containers/toolbox/README.md

-[Fedora Toolbox](https://github.com/debarshiray/fedora-toolbox) is a tool that offers a familiar RPM based environment for developing and debugging software on locked down [OSTree](https://ostree.readthedocs.io/en/latest/)-based Fedora systems like [Silverblue](https://silverblue.fedoraproject.org/).
+[Fedora Toolbox](https://github.com/debarshiray/fedora-toolbox) is a tool that offers a familiar RPM based environment for developing and debugging software on locked down [OSTree](https://ostree.readthedocs.io/en/latest/) based Fedora systems like [Silverblue](https://silverblue.fedoraproject.org/).
 Such operating systems are shipped as *immutable* OSTree images, where it's difficult to setup a development environment with your favorite tools, editors